Identity Politics and the Search for the True Self

 04/07/2025

-We've reached a point where people don't know who they are anymore.
-And worse, they think they do.
+We’ve reached a point where we don’t know who we are anymore.
+And worse, we think we do.

 In a world obsessed with performance, image, and labels, we’ve mistaken our personas for our identity.
 Modern identity politics has turned the most sacred question—Who am I?—into a performance for others.
 And instead of finding clarity, we’ve just stacked more masks on top of masks.
-Now everyone’s so busy defending a character they’ve invented, they’ve forgotten there’s a real self underneath all the noise.
+Now everyone's so busy defending a character they've invented, they've forgotten they were ever in the audience at all.
+We forgot that we are the observer, watching long before any performance began.

 The Disconnected Self

-People cling to identities now like lifeboats.
-But they’re not lifeboats—they’re distractions.
-They don’t lead you closer to yourself.
-They lead you away.
-And the further you get, the more you have to shout and perform to feel like you still exist.
+People cling to identities for the illusion of safety and control.
+But they’re not safety, they’re distractions.
+They don’t lead us closer to ourselves; they lead us away.
+And the further we get, the more we have to shout and perform to feel like we still exist.
 It’s like deep down we know we’re lost, but instead of sitting with that silence, we just scream louder.

 Social media made it worse.
-Now you don’t just have to figure out who you are—you have to prove it to others.
+Now we don’t just have to figure out who we are, we have to prove it to others.
 Every day.
-You have to convince people you're this label, this thing, this role.
-And in doing that, you drift even further from your center.
+We have to convince people we're this label, this thing, this role.
+And in doing that, we lose touch with the part of ourselves that was never a label to begin with; we numb the observer.

 The Spiritual Roots We Forgot